pingcap/docs-cn/best-practices/pd-scheduling-best-practices.md

 ### Hot regions scheduling

 For hot regions scheduling, use `hot-region-scheduler`.
-Currently in TiDB 3.0, the process is performed as follows:
+Since TiDB v3.0, the process is performed as follows:

 1. Count hot regions by determining read/write traffic that exceeds a certain threshold for a certain period based on the information reported by stores.